 Beach passes are sold at the security post by the entrance gates.
-Admission to the beach costs JM$800 with a valid local ID and US$10 without.
+As of 2023, entry to Frenchman’s Cove costs JM$1,500 with a valid local ID and US$15 without.
 Children under age 12 pay half-price.
 Weekdays are best for getting the beach to yourself.
 If you visit on a weekend like I did, you’ll have lots of company but it doesn’t get quite as crowded as a Negril or north coast beach would.
 In terms of facilities, bathrooms which double as changing rooms, showers, deckchairs, tables, a lifeguard post, restaurant and locker rentals are available.
 To me, their bathrooms could use a lot of work– they were tiny, cramped, slippery and a little dated.
 Also, I didn’t like the absence of signs.
 We basically had to figure out where the changing rooms and everything else were on our own.

 I see why this place was once the stomping ground of only the very very rich.
 The lazy serpentine river was crystal clear and the perfect shade of aquamarine.
 The foliage was beautiful and statesque, towering high over the water to filter out bright sunlight and cast a cool calming glow over everything.
 The sand was soft and powdery-white with the ebb and flow of a gentle sea lipping against it to create the perfect picture.
 I felt at peace and so happy to be here.
 The crowds of visiting on the last weekend for summer 2018 did not spoil the serenity of the location for me in the least.

 Did you really go to Frenchman’s Cove if you didn’t take photos on at least one of its three famed swings?
-You will have to wait for one to become free but as it does, grab it and create memories (and Instagram worthy photographs, no filter).
+You will have to wait for one to become free but as it does, grab it and create memories (and Instagrammable photographs).

 Last year I had this lovely beach on my bucket list of places to visit but no such luck.
 Thus, I was most happy to ring in my 23rd birthday here with friends and even better, the weekend right after completing some difficult exams.
-It went down as one of my favourite ever road trips (cue Snoop Dogg’s and Wiz Khalifa’s Young, Wild & Free).
+It went down as one of my favourite ever road trips.
 Also, it was a great way to reconnect with my best friend who had been away for a while and who also beautifully recorded her year of teaching English in Colombia here.
 I give God thanks for another year of life, for all His blessings and the privileges He allows me to enjoy.
 Twenty-two was good to me and I think twenty-three will be even better.
 It will be a year of many transitions but I look forward to what it will bring for my life.

 ‘Til next time. ✌